SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    UPDATE: actually, they *can* be used right now, but only in a generic function, and not more generally with the protocol type.
    I'm not sure I should mention them in this chapter until they work more generally.

-..
-TODO: When I add in the fact that protocols support initializers, I should also mention that implementations of those initialiers must be marked as "required" if the conforming class is non-final.

 .. _Protocols_ProtocolSyntax: